 Offices and Storefronts

-The three-story Mercer Building, with an interior corridor that connects its upper floors to the 4-story Garde office building, houses the Garde administration at 309 State Street (second floor), New London Main Street, in a storefront at 311 State Street, and the “Garde Gallery” at 305 Street, a 2,000 square-foot storefront at the corner of State and Meridian Building.
-The Garde Gallery is currently rented out for classes and special events, but is available for consideration for long-term development as a food establishment or other complementary activity.
+The three-story Mercer Building, with an interior corridor that connects its upper floors to the 4-story Garde office building, houses the Garde administration at 309 State Street (second floor), classroom space for the ISAAC School, in storefronts at 311 State Street and 305 State Street at the corner of State and Meridian.
 There is substantial upper floor and ground floor space that could be made available for long-term development for residential, cultural or allied commercial uses.

 The one-story Meridian Building has two or three 900 square-foot storefronts available for retail, office and cultural complementary uses.